phpingme/courses/php7-intro/index.md

 ```

-> To pass this Task use PHP REPL below and compare float value 5.6 with integer 7
+> To pass this task, please use PHP REPL below and compare the float value 5.6 with integer 7

 ```repl
 ---